scionproto/scion/doc/protocols/authenticator-option.rst

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-  When used with an :ref:`SPI referring to a DRKey <spoa-spi-drkey>`, the source and destination ISD/AS, as well one or both of the host addresses are protected by the key derivation and are skipped in the input to the MAC.
+  When used with an :ref:`SPI referring to a DRKey <spao-spi-drkey>`, the source and destination ISD/AS, as well one or both of the host addresses are protected by the key derivation and are skipped in the input to the MAC.

   If an end-to-end key is used (T=1), both source and destination host addresses are skipped.
   If an AS-to-host key is used (T=0), the host address for the deriving side is not included in the key derivation and must be included in the MAC computation.